iifl-logo

 Final word

 With investing, it is extremely important to know what you are signing up for.
 Bonds are safe investment instruments that one can explore.
-However, it is important to perform thorough personal research and analysis before you invest your hard-earned money.
+However, it is important to perform thorough personal research and analysis in a share market app before you invest your hard-earned money.

 A coupon bond includes attached coupons and pays periodic – generally annual or semiannual – interest payments during its lifetime and its par value at maturity.
 These bonds come with a coupon rate, which refers to the bond’s yield at the date of issuance.
 Bonds that have higher coupon rates offer investors higher yields on their investment.